 We’ve been robbed.
 We started this trip fully expecting not to be robbed; in fact our motto about our fellow man is, in general, people are good.
+I mean, I know that in case I decide to install security systems in my home, change locks – Kwikey can help.
+But I do have trust in people.
 We especially didn’t think we’d be robbed in the relatively well-off country of Argentina, and even less so in the Swiss Alps-esque Lakes District with its flyfishing, chocolate shops, tea houses, and general affluence.
 But we’ve been robbed, in a big way, in the Argentine Lake District.
 It only takes one bad banana to make you want to bludgeon the whole group of bananas with a sock full of hot nickels.

 We had just passed through the “trout capital of Argentina”; the small mountain village of Junin de los Andes.
 Following the advice from my well-researched map of awesome fishing spots, we traveled five kilometers past Junin to the place where the Rio Quilquihue crosses under the road.
 On one side of the road we found a parking area, and in the back corner we found a fairly secluded, flat place to park.
 It would be the perfect place to camp before wrangling some fish in the morning.
 We parked Nacho, locked the doors, and walked the 100 yards to the bridge to look at the water.